BollineniRohith123/talent-spark-recruit/allaboutproject.md

 1. Introduction
-RecruitAI is an advanced AI-powered recruitment platform tailored for consulting companies in the US.
-It streamlines the hiring process by integrating cutting-edge technologies such as Ultravox AI for voice-based candidate screening, n8n.io for workflow automation, and a secure on-premise deployment model.
+TalentSpark Recruit is an advanced SmartMatch-powered recruitment platform tailored for consulting companies in the US.
+It streamlines the hiring process by integrating cutting-edge technologies such as TalentPulse for voice-based candidate screening, n8n.io for workflow automation, and a secure on-premise deployment model.
 The platform maximizes profits for consulting agencies by efficiently managing client budgets and candidate offers, offering role-specific dashboards for transparency, and ensuring robust security through subscription-based licensing.
 Key Objectives

 Profit Optimization: Maximize agency margins through configurable budget splits (e.g., client budget of $100/hour, candidate offered $65/hour, agency retains $35/hour).
-Automation: Automate hiring with AI-driven voice screening and detailed feedback collection.
+Automation: Automate hiring with SmartMatch-driven voice screening and detailed feedback collection.
 Visibility: Provide end-to-end transparency via role-specific dashboards.
 Security: Ensure secure, on-premise deployment with subscription-based licensing.

 2. User Roles & Access Control
-RecruitAI employs Role-Based Access Control (RBAC) with clearly defined roles tailored to the needs of consulting companies.
+TalentSpark Recruit employs Role-Based Access Control (RBAC) with clearly defined roles tailored to the needs of consulting companies.
 Each role has specific responsibilities and permissions to ensure secure and efficient operation.
 Roles and Responsibilities